asoftwareworld/asw-charts/README.md

 # Documentation

-`ASW Form Builder` helps you with rapid development and designed web forms which includes several controls.
-The key feature of `Form Builder` is to make your content attractive and effective.
-We can customize our control at run time and preview the same before final submission.

-`Form Builder` is compatible with the latest version of Angular and Angular Material.
-Only a few clicks can create an attractive web form and provide a JSON Schema to render all controls.
+`ASW Charts` helps you with the Highcharts library comes with all the tools you need to create reliable and secure data visualizations and Built on Angular.

 ## Installation
-Below are some prerequisites before install `Form Builder`.
+Below are some prerequisites before install `Charts`.

 ### Step 1: Install Bootstrap
 Install `Bootstrap` source Sass files by running the following command: